XecusM/x-django-app/README.md

 - *make_clear* replace all ' _ ' to ' '

-- *permission_check* chack if user has specific permission regardless if user is superuser or not
+- *permission_check* check if user has specific permission regardless if user is superuser or not

 - *x_sort* sort model data with selected field